flaviohasd/TPM-Vibration/README.md

   </p>

-  For more technical details, take a look on the paperwork.
+  For more technical details, take a look in the paperwork.

-  Cheers,

-  Flávio Dias.
+  Cheers.